More Myanmar violence reported as activists seek help from ethnic groups

 Police and a junta spokesman did not answer calls seeking comment.

+There were small protests on Monday in the central towns of Bago, Minhla and Khin-U, the southern town of Mawlamyine, and Demoso in the east, media portals reported.
+There were no immediate reports of violence.

+Based on a tally by the Assistance Association for Political Prisoners advocacy group, 460 civilians have been killed since the Feb.
+1 coup.

-The General Strike Committee of Nationalities (GSCN), one of the main protest groups, in an open letter posted on Facebook urged armed ethnic groups “to collectively protect the people, youths, women, children and elders” who opposed military rule.
+The General Strike Committee of Nationalities (GSCN), a main protest group, called in an open letter on Facebook for ethnic minority forces to help those standing up to the “unfair oppression” of the military.

+“It is necessary for the ethnic armed organisations to collectively protect the people,” the protest group said.

+Insurgents from different ethnic minority groups have battled the central government for decades over greater autonomy.
+Though many groups have agreed to ceasefires, fighting has flared in recent days between the army and forces in both the east and north.

-Heavy fighting has erupted between the army and some of the two dozen ethnic armed groups that control swathes of the country.
+Heavy clashes erupted on the weekend near the Thai border between the army and fighters from Myanmar’s oldest ethnic minority force, the Karen National Union (KNU).

-About 3,000 people fled to neighbouring Thailand after military jets bombed areas controlled by the Karen National Union (KNU) militia near the border, an activist group and media said.
+About 3,000 villagers fled to Thailand when military jets bombed a KNU area, killing three civilians, after a KNU force overran an army outpost and killed 10 people, an activist group and media said.

-At least three civilians were killed on Saturday in an air attack by the military on a village controlled by the KNU, a civil society group said.
-The militia earlier said it had overrun an army post near the border, killing 10 people.
+Tens of thousands of Karen villagers have lived in camps in Thailand for decades and Prime Minister Prayuth Chan-ocha said he wanted Myanmar’s latest problems to remain there.

+“Please, let this be an internal problem.
+We don’t want to have an exodus, evacuation into our territory but we will observe human rights, too,” Prayuth told reporters in Bangkok.

-Fighting also erupted on Sunday between another armed group, the Kachin Independence Army, and the military in the jade-mining area of Hpakant in the north.
-The Kachin forces attacked a police station and the military responded with an aerial assault, Kachinwaves media reported.
+In Myanmar’s north, fighting erupted on Sunday between ethnic Kachin insurgents and the military in the jade-mining area of Hpakant.
+Fighters from the Kachin Independence Army (KIA) attacked a police station and the military responded with an air attack, Kachinwaves media reported.

 There were no reports of casualties.

+It seized power last month saying that November elections won by Nobel laureate Aung San Suu Kyi’s party were fraudulent, an assertion dismissed by the election commission.

+Suu Kyi remains in detention at an undisclosed location and many other figures in her party are also in custody.
+Their supporters are determined to resist a new phase of military rule that put an end to tentative steps towards democracy over the past decade.

-At least six children between the ages of 10 and 16 were among those killed across Myanmar on Saturday, according to news reports and witnesses.
+At least six children between the ages 10 and 16 were among those killed in the bloodshed on Saturday, according to news reports and witnesses.
 Protesters call the victims “Fallen Stars”.

-On Sunday, mourners fled shooting by security forces at a service for 20-year-old student Thae Maung Maung in Bago near Yangon and there were no immediate reports of casualties, three people in the town told Reuters.
+On Sunday, mourners fled shooting by security forces at a service for 20-year-old student Thae Maung Maung in Bago near Yangon, people in the town told Reuters.
+There were no reports of casualties.

-People in Mandalay surrounded a police station late in the evening on Sunday, accusing the security forces of arson after five houses burned down, residents said.

-“While we are singing the revolution song for him, security forces just arrived and shot at us,” a woman called Aye who was at the service said.
-“People, including us, run away as they opened fire.”

 U.N.
-Special Rapporteur for Myanmar Tom Andrews said the army was carrying out “mass murder” and called on the world to isolate the junta and halt its access to weapons.
+Special Rapporteur for Myanmar Tom Andrews said the army was carrying out “mass murder” and called on the world to isolate the junta and block its access to weapons.

-Foreign criticism and sanctions imposed by some Western nations have failed so far to sway the generals, as have almost daily protests around the country since the junta took power and detained elected leader Aung San Suu Kyi.
+But foreign criticism and sanctions imposed by some Western countries have failed to sway the generals, and neither have the daily protests.

 Senior General Min Aung Hlaing, the junta leader, said during a parade to mark Armed Forces Day on Saturday that the military would protect the people and strive for democracy.